u-blox/cellular/port/platform/nordic/nrf52840/sdk/ses/README.md

 "C:\Program Files\Segger\SEGGER Embedded Studio for ARM 4.50\bin\emstudio" -D SOME_PATH=c:/my_thing
 ```

-Note that these `-D` configuration items are NOT passed on to the compilation tools like `make` would do, they only get into SES itself as project variables.
+Note that these `-D` configuration items are NOT passed on to the compilation tools like `make` would do, they only get into SES itself as these "global macros".
 In order to make that possible the `cellular_pca10056` project file has 10 project variables named `EXTRA0` to `EXTRA9` that *do* get passed on to the compilation tools which you can define for yourself on the command line.
 For instance, to effect `#define CELLULAR_CFG_PIN_ENABLE_POWER=-1`, you would do the following:

 ```
 "C:\Program Files\Segger\SEGGER Embedded Studio for ARM 4.50\bin\emstudio" -D EXTRA0="CELLULAR_CFG_PIN_ENABLE_POWER=-1"